Transformer and electrochemical energy storage capacity

 - Does 10kv need to be charged for transformer capacity when connected to energy storage

-- How big a transformer capacity is needed for energy storage
+- How to calculate the transformer capacity for energy storage projects

 - Does the energy storage step-up transformer charge a capacity fee